dsiu13/infosec_interview_questions/README.md

 |              Microsoft SharePoint Deserialization             |  2019-0604 |            RCE            |
 |                       ZeroLogon Netlogon                      |  2020-1472 |      Priv Escalation      |

+#### What are some of the biggest security vulnerabilities of 2021?
+- CVE-2021-44228 aka Log4Shell affected Apache’s Log4j library.
+An actor exploits this vulnerability by submitting a specially crafted request to a vulnerable system that causes that system to execute arbitrary code.
+This vulnerability was disclosed in December 2021.
+It was a rapid widespread method of exploitation.

+#### What are some of the biggest security vulnerabilities of 2022?
+- Twitter Zero Day.
+An Application Programming Interface (API) vulnerability was exploited.
+Twitter's systems would tell what Twitter account the submitted email addresses or phone number was associated with.

+#### What are some of the biggest security vulnerabilities of 2022?

 #### How do you keep up with cyber security?
 - Reddit RSS
 - darkreading